MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 {{</alert>}}

 #### Access to Existing Fields of the Internal Network

-To interact with fields of the internal network in your User Interface, we need to access these fields.
+To interact with fields of the internal network in your user interface, we need to access these fields.
 To access the field of the internal module `Convolution`, which defines the kernel, we need to use the internal network name.
 To find the internal field name, open the internal network of the macro module `Filter` (click on the module using the middle mouse button {{< mousebutton "middle" >}}).